Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.foundation.v1.MsgGrantResponse"></a>

 ### MsgGrantResponse
-MsgGrantResponse defines the Msg/MsgGrant response type.
+MsgGrantResponse is the Msg/MsgGrant response type.